 How Do You Know If You Have A Radon Problem?

 Studies conducted by the EPA and the American Lung Association find that approximately 1 out of every 15 homes in the U.S. harbors an unsafe level of radon.
 The only way to find out whether your home or building is affected is by testing your indoor air.
-This is actually a simple, do-it-yourself task that you can perform with an inexpensive indoor radon detector.
-You can also hire a qualified professional tester to test your levels for you.
+It's actually a simple, do-it-yourself task you can perform with an inexpensive indoor radon detector.
+You can also hire a qualified professional to test your levels for you.

 Indoor radon gas detectors measure your air’s naturally fluctuating radon levels in picocuries per liter (pCi/L), a measurement of radioactivity.
 The average indoor level is estimated to be 1.3 pCi/L. A radon level of 4 pCi/L or higher, according to the EPA and the U.S. Centers for Disease Control, is considered unhealthy.
 The EPA recommends that homes and buildings with this measurement undergo thorough treatment to reduce their radon concentrations and to lower the lung cancer risk of anyone inside.
 Typically, a level of 2 pCi/L is ideal.
 If you find that your radon level is too high, seek out a qualified radon mitigation specialist to help you determine the best method of radon reduction for your home or building.

-Indoor detectors such as the wall-mountable Safety Siren Radon Gas Detector Pro Series 3 monitor both short-term and long-term average radon levels.
+Indoor detectors, such as the wall-mountable Safety Siren Radon Gas Detector Pro Series 3, will monitor both short-term and long-term average radon levels.
 New readings are displayed every hour on the device’s LCD screen, and an audible alarm sounds anytime the level rises above 4 pCi/L. The Safety Siren unit is an easy-to-use and economical first line of defense against the dangers of increased radon exposure.

 Fixing A Radon Problem

-If you find that your home has a radon problem, check your local phone book or call your state radon office to locate a radon mitigation specialist in your area.
+If your home has a radon problem, you can check your local state radon office to locate a radon mitigation specialist in your area.
 Most homes can be fixed for approximately the same cost as other common household repairs.
 The overall cost depends on several factors, including how your home was built.

 If you are building or plan to build a new home, consider radon-resistant construction methods as an early prevention strategy for reducing radon entry.
 When used properly, these methods – including using vapor retarders, installing radon vent piping, applying sealants, and placing gravel below the home's foundation – can greatly reduce your risk of lung cancer.
 The additional cost of these provisions at the time of construction is usually minimal.